 - No Annual Fee: Most cobranded credit cards don’t charge annual fees, so the PlayStation® Card is not alone is this respect.
 But no fee is always better than some fee, all else being equal, so you have to give credit to the PlayStation® Card where credit is due.

-Potential For A Very High Regular APR: Good credit is generally required for PlayStation-Card approval, but if you qualify and your credit is good but not great, you could end up paying interest at a rate of 24.99%.
-That’s not only considerably higher than what someone with good credit card should expect, according to our latest Credit Card Landscape Report, but it’s actually also on par with many offers targeted to people with bad credit.
+Potential For A Very High Regular APR: Good credit is generally required for PlayStation-Card approval, but if you qualify and your credit is good but not great, you could end up paying interest at a rate that’s considerably higher than what someone with good credit card should expect, according to our latest Credit Card Landscape Report, but it’s actually also on par with many offers targeted to people with bad credit.

 With that being said, you could be awarded a regular rate as low as 15.49%, but it will likely take exceptionally excellent credit.